JamieDavis2016/100-days-of-code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 16: 10 December, 2018

+**Today's progress**: Time spent: 30 min block then another 30 min block later

+Finished Javascript in FCC moving onto ES6 and more!
+Plan on returning to writing some more CSS as well tomorrow.
+Still refusing to use libraries for the time being until I have a good base understanding of the languages used.

+**Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

+##Tweet Message:
+Day17:
+Time Spent: 1h
+Thoughts: More Javascript today, have finished the basic Javascript section on FCC!
+Yay! :) to reward myself I'm going to do...
+More Javascipt! :P
+#100daysofcode #FreeCodeCamp

 ### Day 15: 10 December, 2018

 **Today's progress**: Time spent: 30 min block then another 30 min block later